 Bears appear in a number of ancient Celtic and Anglo Saxon stories.
-The Celtic goddess Artio was known as a bear goddess.
+For example, the Celtic goddess Artio was known as a bear goddess.
 According to Judith Shaw in the blog Feminism and Religion, for the Celts, Artio was the goddess of wildlife, transformation, and abundance.
 Artio is sometimes depicted as a bear or as a goddess with a bear, as she is in the statue pictured above.
 The statue was discovered in Bern, Switzerland in 1832 and is now in the Historical Museum of Bern.

 Great Kings Descended from Bears

 Folklore experts also speculate that King Arthur’s name was inspired by the Romano-Celtic god Mercurius Artaius, who was possibly a bear god.
 Bears were considered the kings of all animals; thus many great kings were thought to be descended from bears.

 The Anglo-Saxon hero Beowulf may have also been named after a bear.
 His name is sometimes translated to “bee wolf” – meaning a bear that attacks bees to get their honey.

 Bear Meaning in Nordic Mythology

 The term “berserk” was inspired by none other than bears.
 In the ancient Norse language, berserkers were warriors who went into battle wearing bear skins, or “bear coats,” and fought in a trance-like fury.

 The god Thor is also associated with a bear, and his mother was considered to be the mother of Earth.
 Bears are often depicted as protectors in Norse folklore – symbolizing females who are calm and strong, but if pushed, will become extremely aggressive.

 As in Celtic and Anglo Saxon folklore, in Nordic stories, the legendary king of Denmark, Knuut II the Great, was said to have descended from a bear.

 Sami Bear Rituals

 While the ancient Sami revered the bear, they would still hunt, kill, and eat bears, as well as wear the bear’s head and fur in ceremonies.
 The Sami had a complex ritual around killing bears, which they believed would help to appease the bear’s spirit after he or she was killed.